rcos/observatory-new/README.md

 # observatory-new

 Rewrite of the RCOS observatory in a way that hopefully makes a bit more sense.
+Since we have kinda lost track of what number we're on at this point I am codenaming this version Observatory-New (I think it's the 5th version though).

 This implementation is intended to be simpler than previous incarnations in order to be easier to maintain in the long run.